 Wagner: Parsifal - Beirer, Crespin, Greindl, Stewart, Neidlinger, Ward, Hesse, Janowitz, Adam; Knappertsbusch.
 Bayreuth, 1960

-• The supporting cast is a "who's who" of up-and-coming singers, including David Ward, Gundula Janowitz, Ruth Hesse, Ruth-Margret Pütz and Theo Adam.
+The supporting cast is filled with emerging talent, including David Ward, Gundula Janowitz, Ruth Hesse, Ruth-Margret Pütz, and Theo Adam—each making a strong impression.

 In Mono